kolide/launcher/docs/architecture/notifications.md

 ## Status

-Implemented, but not yet available to end users on the stable release channel.
+2023-01-13: implemented, but not yet available to end users on the stable release channel.

 ## Context